kentcdodds/ng-stats/README.md

 #### autoload (boolean) - default: false

 Uses sessionStorage to store whether the graphic should be automatically loaded every time the page is reloaded.

+Note, if you pass `false` as options, it will simply remove the stats window: `showAngularStats(false)`

+#### trackDigest (boolean) - default: false

+`showAngularStats` returns an object.
+Setting this to true will add an array to that object called `digest` that holds all of the digest lengths.

+#### trackWatches (boolean) - default: false

+`showAngularStats` returns an object.
+Setting this to true will add an array to that object called `watches` that holds all of the watch counts as they change.

+#### logDigest (boolean) - default: false

+Setting this to true will cause ng-stats to log out the digest lengths to the console.
+It will be colored green or red based on the digestTimeThreshold.

+#### logWatches (boolean) - default: false

+Setting this to true will cause ng-stats to log out the watch count to the console as it changes.

 ## Module